The Colby Experience

 The mission of the Pugh Center is to promote multicultural communication, awareness, and understanding.
 The Pugh Center is the intellectual and social focal point on campus for conversation, exploration, and celebration of diversity at Colby.
 Throughout the academic year a variety of programs, including lectures, performances, concerts, symposia, and other events, are sponsored to invite exploration of different cultures and educate the broader Colby community about multicultural issues.

-The Pugh Center, linked to the Cotter Union is also home to 14 student clubs devoted to issues of race, ethnicity, gender, culture, sexual orientation and identity, and spirituality.
+The Pugh Center is also home to 14 student clubs devoted to issues of race, ethnicity, gender, culture, sexual orientation and identity, and spirituality.
 It includes a common space with a stage to offer a wide array of programs presented by Pugh student clubs, the Pugh Community Board, and partnering academic departments focused on multicultural awareness and understanding.
-The Pugh Center program reflects Colby's vision of a diverse and open society: one in which all members are free to be themselves and to explore, affirm, and celebrate who they are; a community in which students, faculty, and staff alike recognize, respect, honor, and learn from both their differences and shared commonalities.
+The Pugh Center program reflects Colby’s vision of a diverse and open society: one in which all members are free to be themselves and to explore, affirm, and celebrate who they are and a community in which students, faculty, and staff alike recognize, respect, honor, and learn from both their differences and shared commonalities.